Becoming Worldly Fools

 Since therefore Christ suffered in the flesh, arm yourselves with the same way of thinking, for whoever has suffered in the flesh has ceased from sin, so as to live for the rest of the time in the flesh no longer for human passions but for the will of God.
 For the time that is past suffices for doing what the Gentiles want to do, living in sensuality, passions, drunkenness, orgies, drinking parties, and lawless idolatry.
 With respect to this they are surprised when you do not join them in the same flood of debauchery, and they malign you.

-Godly wisdom is knowing the best way to live, properly applying knowledge to situations—like an experienced captain navigating a storm.
-It excels for God's glory, has lasting value, and brings reward.
-Worldly wisdom fails; God exposes its inconsistency.
+Godly wisdom knows the best way to live, applying knowledge to situations—like an experienced captain navigating a storm.
+It excels spiritually: in counseling Alzheimer's-affected spouses, grieving deaths, or timing scriptural comfort.

 Job 5:13